Watermelon & Beet Caprese

 - Round steel pastry cutters

-- Glass mason jar (for vinaigrette emulsion)
+- Glass mason jar (for vinaigrette)

 - Large ceramic serving platter